 About the Laboratory

 The International Research Laboratory for Science and Technology Studies (LST) was founded in November 2010 as a part of the HSE ISSEK.
-It combines the expertise of 14 permanent staff with a broad range of academic backgrounds and professional competences.
+It combines the expertise of leading research staff with a broad range of academic backgrounds and professional competences.
 The LST researchers have outstanding academic qualifications, the majority holding a PhD in social science, business management, mathematics and others.
 The Lab brings together senior and younger researchers as well as PhD students.

 The LST research entity aims at conducting pioneer studies on evidence-based science, technology and innovation policy.
 The balance between solid scientific work and user-oriented projects for various stakeholders on the national and international level is another crucial factor of success which quarantees the Lab a unique advantage both in Russia and worldwide.

 - Contribute significantly to the academic work and discussions on science and (S&T) technology and innovation policy with a focus on the development of conceptual frameworks, methodologies and metrics that can help make S&T and innovation policy more evidence-based

 - Develop tailor-made solutions for S&T and innovation policy stakeholders in Russia and abroad

 - Contribute to education through teaching and involvement of students in LST research

 Analysing global science and technology development trends, monitoring and benchmarking S&T policies and anticipating S&T perspectives gained increasing importance during the last decades.
 This reflects greater awareness about the impact of S&T and innovation on socio-economic development.
 It is also due to the growth of knowledge-intensive service sector’s and research-intensive industries’ shares of GDP, an unprecedented wave of innovations drawing on new multidisciplinary knowledge with deep economic and societal impacts and the urge to adress global challenges in areas such as climate change; energy, health, food security; poverty reduction, and sustainable urbanisation.